-Long ago, in the distant past in the area of present-day Afghanistan evolved amazing cultures – here met Indian, Greek, Persian civilizations and unique local cultures.
+Long ago, in the distant past in the area of present-day Afghanistan evolved amazing cultures – here met Indian, Greek, and Persian civilizations and unique local cultures.
 Recent decades have been harsh and some magnificent monuments of the past have been lost (including two giant statues of Buddha in Bamyan).
 Nevertheless many still exist.

 In this definitive retrospective of his work in Afghanistan, Steve McCurry has curated over 140 gripping images to present a torn, proud people, from the desert of Kandahar to the streets of Kabul and remote rivers of Nuristan.
 For almost four decades, McCurry traveled to the country regularly, documenting its people with a rare and disarming humanity.